jbmorley/day-one-to-markdown/README.md

 [Day One](https://dayoneapp.com) doesn't make it easy to pull all journal data out in a portable way.

-`day-one-to-markdown` converts Day One's zipped JSON exports containing one or more journal entries, to a folder of Markdown files (with Front Matter) and attachments, suitable for use with blogging tools like [Jekyll](https://jekyllrb.com).
+`day-one-to-markdown` converts Day One's zipped JSON exports (of one or more journal entries), to a folder of Markdown files (with Front Matter) and attachments, suitable for use with blogging tools like [Jekyll](https://jekyllrb.com).
 All of the journal metadata ends up in Front Matter, so it's immediately available to any page template.

 ## Installation